 ComputerBlock extends from the BaseBlock class.
 This block has one input (the current time) and one output (the value).
 Its output, at any point in time, is given as summarized in Table 1.
-Notice that the time is explicitly represented in the model as a counter an increment of h.
+Notice that the time is explicitly represented in the model.